Equity, Diversity & Inclusion at ANW

 - Continuing to practice land acknowledgements while we reach out to leaders of the Gabrielino Tongva People (who some call Kizh) to develop an authentic land acknowledgement practice.
 Land acknowledgement will be honored permanently in the lobby and aloud at each first rehearsal, board meeting, public performance, and other significant events at ANW.

 - Continuing to hold hour-long staff EDI (Equity, Diversity, and Inclusion) meetings weekly.
 We will dedicate more funds (2% of salaries and benefits or approx. $30,000 in a typical year) for quarterly anti-racism/decolonization training for staff, Resident Artists, Board, Front of House, teaching artists, guest artists, and crews.
 The board has and will continue to take part in board-specific EDI training as well as company-wide EDI training.
-We will include at each first rehearsal a review of ANW’s anti-racism policy.
+September 2021 Update: ANW has implemented a process of providing all cast and creative team access to the organization’s EDI commitments, policies, and an anonymous reporting process at the first rehearsal of each production.

 - Prioritizing press access for BIPOC (Black, Indigenous, and People of Color) critics and journalists, including invitations to all opening nights and priority/premium seating at all performances.